-Upon retirement or sale of the assets, the cost and related accumulated depreciation and amortization are removed from the balance sheet and the resulting gain or loss are recorded to the statement of operations.
-Repairs and maintenance are charged to operations as incurred.
+Upon retirement or sale of the assets, the cost and related accumulated depreciation and amortization are removed from the balance sheet and the resulting gain or loss are recorded to the statements of operations.
+Repairs and maintenance are charged to the statements of operations as incurred.